vriesmarcel/TestingDays/README.md

 # GloboTicket Demo Application

-This is a demo application used for the Visual Studio Live conference in Redmond.
+This is a demo application used for the Swiss Testing Days conference in Zurich.
-It supports the session [writing maintainable test automation](https://sessionize.com/app/speaker/session/431280)
+It supports the session [writing maintainable test automation](https://sessionize.com/s/marcelv/maintainable-and-scalable-test-automation-with-pla/122943))

 # Session abstract:
-How well do you test your application or Web site?
-Are you still testing your applications or sites manually and does that take a lot of time?
 Do you find it hard to create and maintain automated tests for your applications?
-Have you created automated tests, but do you find them hard to maintain?
-This session will teach you how to build maintainable automated test suites using various technologies like Selenium or Appium and integrate them in your delivery pipeline to give you a holistic view of your current sprint in terms of test completion and coverage.
-In this session, you'll learn to build test suites in such a way that they are maintainable by default.
-This session will introduce the concepts like Page Objects, DRY and DAMP tests
+Have you created automated tests but find them hard to maintain?
+Are you looking for ways to speed up and scale your test runs so you have faster results?
+This session will teach you how to build maintainable automated test suites using Microsoft Playwright services on Azure integrated into your CI/CD workflows on Azure DevOps or GitHub.
+In this session, you'll learn to build maintainable test suites by default.
+It will introduce concepts like Page Objects, DRY, and DAMP tests.
+You will also learn how to apply these patterns to Playwright and use cloud services to scale up and speed up your tests.